Wednesday, July 26, 2017

 • Introduction:

--The Roman Catholic Church interprets the words of Jesus Christ ("feed my sheep") which were directed specifically to the Apostle Peter to mean that he was given an exclusive position of primacy in caring for the household of God, which is the church.
-The Papacy maintains that Christ conferred to Peter a distinctive, greater position of episcopal authority which he allegedly passed on to the Roman bishops of future generations.
-The text of John 21:15-17 has been used by Roman Catholic apologists to support the idea that the pope has been appointed by Christ to serve in the office of "Chief Shepherd."
+-The Roman Catholic Church interprets Jesus Christ's words, “feed my sheep,” spoken directly to the Apostle Peter, as a divine mandate granting him exclusive primacy in shepherding the household of God—the church.
+The Papacy asserts that Christ conferred upon Peter a unique and elevated position of episcopal authority, which is claimed to have been passed down to the Roman bishops of subsequent generations.
+Roman Catholic apologists frequently cite the text of John 21:15–17 as evidence that the pope has been appointed by Christ to serve in the office of “Chief Shepherd.”

--All bishops have been commissioned by the apostles to care for the church of God (Acts 20:28).
-The Apostle Peter was not the only one who was obligated to nourish the "flock."
-Thus, the text of John 21:15-17 does not guarantee a unique position of supremacy to Peter.
+-All bishops were commissioned by the apostles to care for the church of God (Acts 20:28).
+The duty of nourishing the "flock" was not exclusive to Peter, as all bishops share this responsibility.
+Consequently, John 21:15–17 does not establish Peter's supremacy over the church.

--Although we know from the Book of Acts that the Apostle Peter played a significant role in preaching the gospel, we have no biblical evidence suggesting that he was given a position of supremacy over the church.
-To call the pope the "Good Shepherd" is outright blasphemy against our Lord and Savior Jesus Christ, for the occupation of such a title by a mere man robs Him of the honor that only He deserves.
+-While the Book of Acts showcases Peter's significant contributions to spreading the gospel, no biblical evidence supports the notion that he was granted supremacy over the church.
+Referring to the pope as the “Good Shepherd” constitutes outright blasphemy against our Lord Jesus Christ, as such a title belongs solely to Him.
+Assigning this honor to a human diminishes the divine majesty of Christ and robs Him of the glory that is rightfully His.

 The Early Church Fathers On The Meaning Of "Upon This Rock" (Matthew 16:18)